miguelgfierro/sciblog/README.md

 Set up the project in a Ubuntu VPS server
 ==================================================

-First make sure that you have installed git, apache2 and libapache2-mod-wsgi as explained before.
+First make sure that you have installed `git`, `apache2` and `libapache2-mod-wsgi` as explained before.
 Also, change the key in `private.py`.

 	$ cd /var/www
 	$ git clone https://github.com/hoaphumanoid/sciblog.git